Differences Content

 Management Accounting refers to the preparation of financial and non-financial information for the use of management of the company.
 It is also termed managerial accounting.
 Also, the information provided by it helps make policies and strategies, budget, forecasting plans, making comparisons, and evaluating the performance of the management.
 The reports produced by management accounting are used by the internal management of the organization, and so they are not reported at the end of the financial year.

-Comparison of Cost and Management Accounting:
+Comparison of Cost Accounting and Management Accounting:

 The Basis of Comparison Cost Accounting Management Accounting